mickelc/KSU-Campus-Project/README.md

 * The Branch Campus connects 2 Layer 2 switches via a Layer 3 switch, which connects to the Branch Router.

-* A Cloud Router interconnects the two campuses.
+* A Cloud Router is connected to an Email Server

 # Router Configuration
 After setting up each department and connecting their devices to the appropriate switches, I accessed all three routers and brought their interfaces to the operational (up) state.